Royal Lao Air Force: French beginning

 Some 6,500 Royal Lao Army troops out of its 30,000 personnel were surrounded by North Vietnamese and Pathet Lao forces.
 Because Laos lacked a functional road network, the RLAF's first mission was aerial resupply of these besieged troops.
 The French air crews operated the transports while Laotians were being trained.
 The first aggressive action by the new air force was the aerial movement of Royalist troops to the Plaine de Jarres in early 1955.
 These Royalist ground troops on the Plaine de Jarres became part of the air bridge resupply effort.
 In late 1955, 22 Lao students departed to France and Morocco for aviation training.
 One of these cadets was Thao Ma, an ex-paratrooper who later rose to command the Royal Lao Air Force.

 The French-crewed C-47s were used for this operation, in conjunction with C-46 Commandos leased from Civil Air Transport.
 "Civilian" C-47s under contract were used to drop the Royalist Paratroop Battalion in Xieng Khouang to counter Pathet Lao expansion into the province.
 As part of this action, Lao pilots in training flew reconnaissance missions in the Criquets.
 The four Sikorsky H-19 helicopters of the new air force were insufficient for such duties as medevacing the ill and wounded, so two additional H-19s were acquired from the Royal Thai Air Force in October 1955.
-The latter copters were supplied without markings, and were officially Thai Airways craft.
+These were supplied without markings, and were officially Thai Airways craft.

 French military intelligence had set up anticommunist guerrilla units throughout northern Laos, up to and over the North Vietnamese border.
 However, the loaner transports were not used for logistical support of the units in North Vietnam because they were not allowed to fly internationally.
 Instead, the "special missions" were entrusted to two private charter airlines flying under contract to the Lao military–Laos Air Lines and Lao Air Transport.